Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Method

-Our approximation consists of two components: The first is an approximation of the collapsed sampling algorithm where we replace the global summary statistics necessary for the sampler with summary statistics that are local to the processor.
-We choose to use this approximation because collapsed samplers, though inherently unparallelizable, exhibit better mixing properties than uncollapsed ones. \cite{Smyth:Welling:Asuncion:2009} introduce this approximation in their distributable sampler and demonstrate that this approximation, though an incorrect sampler, still produces good empirical results.
-Explicitly, we accelerate sampling with a modified version of Algorithm~8 \citep{Neal:1998} which introduces $ m $ auxiliary features $\theta_k $ for $ k=1 , \ldots , m $ that represent finite realizations of the clusters.
-If $ n_k $ represents the number of observations assigned to cluster $ k $ then let $ K^{+} $ represent $\left\{ k : k \in (1,\ldots,m), n_k >0 \right\}$ and $ K^{-} $ represent $\left\{ k : k \in (1,\ldots,m), n_k = 0 \right\}$.
-Algorithm~8 assigns cluster assignments according to the following probability:
+Our approximation consists of two components.
+The first is an approximation of the collapsed sampling algorithm where we replace the global summary statistics necessary for the sampler with summary statistics that are local to the processor.
+Here, the global summary statistics used to calculate the full conditional, $n_{-ik}$ refers to the number of observations allocated to feature $k$ except for observation $i$.
+For newly introduced features in this accelerated stage, we assume we observe this feature only on its given processor.
+Thus, we only use the local summary statistics to update the new features.
+We do not need to approximate the global summary statistics for the instantiated feature parameters here as we send the local statistics to a central processor and exactly sample the posterior feature update and transmit the new state to all the other processors.

-where $ n_{-ik} $ represents the number of observations besides observation $ i $ allocated to cluster $ k $.
-Then, draw new realizations for $ \theta_k, k \in K^{-} $ from $ H $ and update posterior values for $ \theta_k , k \in K^{+} $.
 In a single processor setting, we will always have the exact value of $n_{-ik} $.
 However, in the parallel setting we no longer have the precise feature counts, which forces inter-processor communication for every state transition of $ z_i $.
-Therefore, we approximate $n_{-ik}$ \ with $ n_{-ikp} $ which is the local count of cluster $ k $ on processor $ p $ excluding observation $ i $ when running the algorithm in parallel.
+Instead, we approximate the global summary statistics as $ P \cdot n_{-ikp} $, which is the local count of feature $ k $ on processor $ p $ excluding observation $ i $ when running the algorithm in parallel, multiplied by the number of processors used.
+In other words, given the local feature allocations, and the fact that observations are randomly assigned to processors we approximate $n_{-ik} $ with $E[n_{-ik}|n_{-ikp}]$.

+We choose to use this approximation because collapsed samplers, though inherently unparallelizable, generally exhibit better mixing properties than uncollapsed ones \citep{Liu:1994, Papaspiliopoulos:Roberts:2008}. \cite{Smyth:Welling:Asuncion:2009} introduce this approximation in their distributable sampler and demonstrate that this approximation, though an incorrect sampler, still produces good empirical results.
+Explicitly, we accelerate sampling with a modified version of Algorithm~8 \citep{Neal:1998} which introduces $ m $ auxiliary features $\theta_k $ for $ k=1 , \ldots , m $ that represent finite realizations of the features.
+Algorithm~8 assigns feature assignments according to the following probability: Then, draw new realizations for $ \theta_k, k \in K^{-} $ from $ H $ and update posterior values for $ \theta_k , k \in K^{+} $.